mikelemikelo/cloudera-spark/README.md

 	kadmin.local

-Now add a principal with name "test" by typing this command and then providing a password for this user
+Now add a principal with name "hdfs" by typing this command and then providing a password for this user

 	addprinc hdfs@CLOUDERA